pete420griff/NCPrePatcher/README.md

 # NCPrePatcher

-A preprocessor for [NCPatcher](https://github.com/TheGameratorT/NCPatcher) with access to your NDS ROM and a disassembler.
+A preprocessor for [NCPatcher](https://github.com/TheGameratorT/NCPatcher) with access to your NDS ROM, a disassembler, an assembler, and an emulator.

 ## Installation